 Soon afterwards, Elton discovers that Kennedy is an alien which has absorbed the other members of LINDA.
 He defeats it at the same time as properly meeting the Doctor and Rose, and the Doctor manages to rescue Ursula Blake when the alien dies, although she exists only as a head in a paving slab.

 [Elton discovered the group after The Christmas Invasion, and the meetings before Kennedy arrives must have happened over several months.
 He meets Jackie after The Age of Steel (since Mickey is gone) and the story ends before the Ghosts begin to appear (which is two months before Army of Ghosts).
 He says that the events of Rose (March 2005) were two years ago.]

 A sphere comes out of the anomolous point in Torchwood Tower.
 The sphere defies all of Torchwood's attempts to analyse it.
 Torchwood soon discovers that firing particles at the anomoly generates large amounts of energy, as well as prompting ghostlike beings to appear across the world.
 They begin causing ghost shifts at regular intervals, attempting to turn it into a new power source.
 The world's population rapidly accepts the ghosts, and comes to believe that they are actually the ghosts of dead people.

 [The ghosts started appearing two months before Army of Ghosts.]

-[The ghost shifts must have started at some point after Love & Monsters.
+[The ghost shifts must have started at some point after Love & Monsters, and this has to happen at least a month before the first season of Torchwood.
 It has been three years since The Age of Steel on the parallel world, but cannot possibly be that long on the "real" one.]

 Donna Noble begins working as a secretary for H C Clements.
 Over the next six months, she starts dating Lance, the head of human resources, and nags him into agreeing to marry her.